adamjc/til/example/example.md

-This is an example .md file
+# This is an example .md file
+test
+some text